 The Board has a formal schedule of matters reserved to it and meets at least bi-monthly.
 It is responsible for overall Group strategy, approval of major capital expenditure projects and consideration of significant financing matters.
-The Chairman, John Langlands, is responsible for leadership of the Board, ensuring its effectiveness on all aspects of its role, setting its agenda and ensuring that the Directors receive accurate, timely and clear information.
-The Chairman also ensures effective communication with shareholders and facilitates the effective contribution of the other Non-executive Directors.
+The Non-executive Chairman, Trevor Francis, is responsible for leadership of the Board, ensuring its effectiveness on all aspects of its role, setting its agenda and ensuring that the Directors receive accurate, timely and clear information.
+The Chairman also ensures effective communication with shareholders and facilitates the effective contribution of the other Non-executive Director.
 The Company is satisfied that the current Board is sufficiently resourced to discharge its governance obligations on behalf of all stakeholders.